Portable Power Stations – power on the go (Off-grid update 8/24)

 Types of output AC and DC

-Think of this as seats in a car – bucket, bench, baby seat etc. There is no use in buying a two-seat sports car if you need five seats etc. Some portable power stations have many AC and/or DC ports, but you must ensure the peak and sustained loads are not exceeded regardless of port numbers.
+Think of this as seats in a car—bucket, bench, baby seat, etc. There is no use in buying a two-seat sports car if you need five seats, etc. Some portable power stations have many AC and/or DC ports, but regardless of port numbers, you must ensure the peak and sustained loads are not exceeded.

-For example, if it has four x 1500W ports but only a 1500W inverter, the maximum load across all four ports is 1500W.
+For example, the NRGVault pictured below has four x 1500W ports but only a 1500W inverter; the maximum load across all four ports is 1500W.
 Don’t think you can plug in a power board for more outlets!

 DC is much more forgiving as USB-A and USB-C ports have power standards.
 USB-A are generally 5V/1 or 2A/5 or 10W but some may also have 5V/3A/15V and 9V/2A/18W (called QC 2.0 or 3.0).

-If you use it for USB electronic devices like notebooks or smartphones, look for PD/PPS/QC compatible ports charging to at least 20V/3A/60W (typical laptop).
+If you use it for USB electronic devices like notebooks or smartphones, look for PD/PPS/QC compatible ports that can charge at least 20V/3A/60W (typical laptop).

 Battery Technology, charge cycles and lifespan

-• Lithium-ion batteries charge three times faster than lead-acid batteries and are the most energy dense.
-The downside is that they should never be discharged completely (80% useable), have an increased fire risk, and lose charge faster when unused.
-Lithium-ion can have from 300-500 charge cycles.
+- Lithium-ion batteries are the most energy-dense and charge three times faster than lead-acid batteries.
+The downside is that they should never be discharged completely (80% useable), have an increased fire and toxic smoke risk, and lose charge faster when unused.
+Lithium-ion batteries can have 300-500 charge cycles.
+DO NOT BUY CHEAPER LITHIUM-ION POWER STATIONS—THEY ARE A BOMB WAITING TO HAPPEN.

-• Lithium-polymer (Li-Po) batteries are less energy dense than Li-Ion batteries but have faster charging capabilities, retain charge better, and are generally safer (less fire risk).
+- Lithium-polymer (Li-Po) batteries are less energy-dense than Li-Ion batteries but have faster charging capabilities, better charge retention, and are generally safer (less fire risk).
 Li-Po typically has 2000+ charge cycles.

-• Lithium Iron Phosphate (LiFePO4 or LFP) has a lower energy density (requires more battery cells) but has high safety, low toxicity, and the better ones have 3000+ charge cycles.
+- Lithium Iron Phosphate (LiFePO4 or LFP) has a lower energy density (requires more battery cells) but has higher safety and low toxicity, and the better ones have 3000+ charge cycles.
+THIS IS THE ONLY SAFER POWER STATION TO BUY.

-Charge cycles are the times you can recharge from 0-100%, and one cycle equals two half cycles etc. The lower-cost units may have as few as 300 charge cycles, whereas the better ones may have 3000+.
+Charge cycles are the number of times you can recharge from 0 to 100%, and one cycle equals two half cycles, etc. The lower-cost units may have as few as 300 charge cycles, whereas the better ones may have 3000+.
 Once reached, the batteries may only hold 80% of a full charge (normal).

 Standby time

 Portable power stations lose energy when not in use.
-You must top them up every few months to preserve battery charge cycles.
-So if you only plan on using it occasionally, set a reminder in your calendar.
+To preserve battery charge cycles, you must top them up every few months.
+So, if you only plan on using it occasionally, set a reminder in your calendar.

 Weight and size